 - October 2017, Las Vegas, Nevada: A gunman opened fire into the crowd from the 32nd floor of the Mandalay Bay Resort and Casino, killing 58 and injuring more than 850.
 It ranks as one of the deadliest mass shootings in U.S. history.

 Kole (KC) Campbell

-K. Campbell, CBCP, CPP® is a security and intelligence professional with experience and training in intelligence; risk, threat, and vulnerability assessments; security management; and business continuity.
+K. Campbell, CBCP, CPP®, is a security and intelligence professional with experience and training in intelligence; risk, threat, and vulnerability assessments; security management; and business continuity.
 He is a Certified Protection Professional (CPP), board certified in security management by ASIS International.
 He has also earned his Certified Business Continuity Professional (CBCP) certificate from DRI International.
-During his prior career as a U.S. military intelligence officer, his responsibilities included classified and protective intelligence operations; counter-WMD and counterterrorism recommendations; and war and contingency planning.
-He has led highly sensitive intelligence planning efforts against Iran and North Korea.
-He has also led security risk assessments for the U.S. government and for private industry.
-He has training in threat assessment (violence risk) with various structured professional judgment tools.
-He has presented twice (on concert and special event security, and on red teaming the security risks to the 2020 Olympics) at the Global Security Exchange, the 20,000-attendee flagship conference for the international security industry.
+During his prior career as a U.S. military intelligence officer, his responsibilities included classified and protective intelligence operations, counter-WMD and counterterrorism recommendations, war and contingency planning, and leading highly sensitive intelligence planning efforts against Iran and North Korea.
+He has led security risk assessments for the U.S. government, private industry, and nonprofits.
+Mr. Campbell has training in behavioral threat assessment with various structured professional judgment tools.
+He has presented three times at the Global Security Exchange, the 20,000-attendee flagship conference for the international security industry.
 He obtained a Master of Arts degree in global risk from Johns Hopkins University’s School of Advanced International Studies, a Master of Arts degree in military operational art and science from the Air Command & Staff College at the U.S. Air Force’s Air University, and a Bachelor of Arts degree in political science from Virginia Tech.